 •Parent Process: Invoice (whose Process Entity is Invoice)

-In the Parent process attributes are reached navigating: <Invoice.TotalAmount>
+In the Parent process attributes are reached navigating: <Invoice.InvoiceAmount>

-In the Sub-process, attributes are reached navigating: <Payment.PaymentOption>
+In the Sub-Process, attributes are reached navigating: <Payment.PaymentAmount>

 Note that the start point is different because the Process entity is different.
 Thus we say that the Context is different.